michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - v: express respect or esteem for
 - v: say something to someone that expresses praise
 ### Family
-compliment: complimentary, complimented, complimenting, compliments+;complimentary: complimentarily, uncomplimentary;uncomplimentary: uncomplimentarily
+- compliment: complimentary, complimented, complimenting, compliments+
+- complimentary: complimentarily, uncomplimentary
+- uncomplimentary: uncomplimentarily
 ### Examples
 - At a recent celebration, friends used one cake to congratulate Bill Word on his retirement and compliment Matt Word on his new job.
 - The next day, Fisher said he was simply “complimenting” Rams players.